TurkeyMcMac/avr_threads/README.md

 `/dev/ttyUSB0`.
 For example, if the board is on `/dev/ttyUSB1`, use `make port=/dev/ttyUSB1 ...`.

-## Example
+## Examples

-There is an example in `example.c`.
-Three threads are used, including the main thread.
-Each thread blinks a port.
-The main thread blinks port B bit 3 four times quickly.
-The next thread blinks port B bit 4 five times at a slower pace.
-The final thread blinks port B bit 5 six times even slower.
-To run this example, connect LEDs or something to the ports.
-Notice that everything gets faster as threads finish, since the time is being shared between fewer threads.
+Examples are in the `examples` directory.
+Read more about each example in its directory.

 ## Testing

-The only test right now is the example.
-The code has been very difficult for me to get right, and I don't know if it is right yet.
-I will try to add more tests later.
+The only test right now are the examples.
+I might add more later.